 - How quickly can a chosen solution be implemented?

 - Can the software manage the complexities of instructor-led and virtual instructor-led training?

 - Can the training software be customized to meet our exact needs, or do we need to compromise?

 - What support packages does this software offer?

 - What IT infrastructure do we need in place?

 - Does your training software integrate with any of our systems in use? i.e. CRM, schedules, databases, etc.

 - What training can you offer our team?

 - What help documentation is available if we need guidance?

 Of course, there’s no need to stop here.
-Every organization will have different requirements from their training software, and you should feel comfortable asking as many questions as necessary to find the right software for your needs.
+Every organization will have different requirements for its training software, and you should feel comfortable asking as many questions as necessary to find the right software for your needs.